ZoeHancox/TG-CNNs-for-Online-Course-Dropout-Prediction/README.md

 ```
 and following the steps below...

-The `dataframe_save.ipynb` file converts the `mooc_actions.tsv` MOOC data file into a dataframe `.pkl` file (either containg the last 100 actions, or all 505 actions) with columns user ID, action ID and the time between the actions.
+The Jupyter Notebook `dataframe_save.ipynb` file converts the `mooc_actions.tsv` MOOC data file into a dataframe `.pkl` file (either containg the last 100 actions `targetid_and_scaled_time_last100.pkl`, or all 505 actions `targetid_and_scaled_time_all.pkl`) with columns user ID, action ID and the time between the actions.
+These processing scripts are not required to run the model, but can be used to change the number of actions if desired.
 The `labels_save.ipynb` file converts the final dropout label from `mooc_action_labels.tsv` into the `labels.npy` file for easier input when training the model.

 To train and test the proposed unbranched TG-CNN model (with &gamma;=1) run